 PCA's World Impact Team designed Minimester to support a wide range of travel, enrichment, and service opportunities for our students to extend the classroom to other cultures, learn leadership through serving and to "go and make disciples of all nations," (Matthew 28:19).
 Minimester usually takes place a week before students' Spring Break in March and kicks off with a special World Impact Day All-School Worship.

 "The Great Commission is not a program; it's part of PCA's culture.
 It is who we are.
 From the little ones in Pre-K all the way through Upper School, we are serving out of obedience to God's Word."

 Head of School

 Students in 9th through 12th grade have the opportunity to serve on a global level through international outreach options provided through PCA.
 These students are given the chance to experience cultures around the world while sharing the love of Christ with people, who may have never heard of the Gospel.
-In 2018, students served in:
+Previous years' Minimester trips have included the following destinations: